AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/015-next-couple-days.md

 "Can I see it?"
 I asked.

 "I don't have it with me."
 Which I knew.
 He wasn't lying about having it.
 And Abraham hadn't actually told me what it was supposed to look like.
 I just wanted to see where he kept it.
-Can't steal it otherwis
+Can't steal it otherwise.
+That wasn't my job.
+But this was the guy that Anthony Giovanni was after.
+I'd seen him trailing the guy when I was doing my recon.
+The vampire was hiding in plain sight as a tourist.
+He'd been playing poker rather badly when I saw the vampire prince.
+I don't know why he didn't send someone else to do his work.
+He was a fucking prince like Abraham and that vampire didn't do anything himself.

+Though I'd not see the other guy with him in a few

 <!--stackedit_data: